adriars/cacti-web/README.md

 This project includes the following

-* A Javscript version of the CACTI 7.0 CLI tool

 * A Web Assembly version of the CACTI 7.0 CLI tool

 * A NPM project with a web interface that allows users to interact with the CACTI 7.0 tool using a web browser and common HTML forms

-* A docker compose file to easily deploy a docker container with an express server runing web version of the CACTI 7.0 tool
+* A docker compose file to easily deploy a docker container runing the web version of the CACTI 7.0 tool

 # How to deploy